sai411/Genea_DevSecOps_assignment/README.md

 docker build -t testing_app .

-docker run -dit -p 8000:8000 testing_app (this will work only for /health endpoint, require database to mske it fully work)
+docker run -dit -p 8000:8000 testing_app (this will work only for /health endpoint, require database to make it fully work)
 ```

 # terrafom pipeline